On-Demand Webinars

 CMMC/CCPA.
 Using Duty of Care Risk to Comply With New Challenges

 CMMC and CCPA are very different requirements that push security organizations in new directions.
 CMMC is specific and for the DoD supply chain.
 CCPA is generic and for any organization with certain personal information.
 But both specific and generic security requirements are difficult to comply with.
 During this session we will show you how Duty of Care Risk Analysis can help you move from either generic or specific requirements to “reasonable” security controls that regulators will understand.
-View the presentation
+View the presentation.

 AHLA Thought Leader Perspectives – Adopting Duty of Care Risk Analysis (DoCRA) to Drive Governance, Risk, and Compliance (GRC) 2019

-How much security is enough?
-Business decision-makers juggle countless variables and make risk decisions using “due care” and “reasonableness.”
-Understand how to apply duty of care to your specific organization.
 HALOCK senior partner, Terry Kurzynski, and Jennifer L. Rathburn, partner from Foley & Lardner LLP present the challenging topic of balancing compliance, cyber security, and business objectives in the healthcare arena.